folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Access provider.** The e-resource provider.
-To change the provider, click **Organization look-up** to select a vendor.
+The default value is set to the vendor organization.
+To change the provider organization, click **Organization look-up** to select a different organization.
 In the **Select Organization** dialog, find the organization using the search box and/or filters.
 Click the organization to add it as the access provider.
 *   **Activation status.** If the e-resource is activated, select the **Activation status** checkbox.
 *   **Activation due.** The date the activation is due.
 Note: If you have entered an interval in the Expected activation interval field in the Vendor information section of the vendor record, the activation due date is populated based on the number of days you entered as the interval.
 For example, if you set the interval to 365, the Activation due field is populated with the date that falls one year from the date of order line creation.
 *   **Create inventory.** Select the types of records you want to create in the Inventory app once the order is opened.
 For information on configuring the default setting for this field based on [Order format](#order-format), see [Settings > Orders > Inventory interactions]({{< ref "/settings_orders.md#settings--orders--inventory-interactions" >}}).